Bernie-2016/ground-control/README.md

 The purposes of Ground Control are:

-1. Be the central routing point/API for applications to integrate with our the CRMs the campaign uses (BSD and VAN)
+1. A central portal for volunteers who want to get involved with the campaign and an admin interface to manage volunteers.
+This is the code that runs http://organize.berniesanders.com.

-2. Be a repository for data that does not fit neatly into BSD and VAN and give people outside of our system access to this data as well
+2. Be the central routing point/API for applications to integrate with the CRMs the campaign uses (BSD and VAN)

-3. Be the central portal for volunteers who want to get involved with the campaign and an admin interface to manage volunteers.
+3. Be a repository for data that does not fit neatly into BSD and VAN and give people outside of our system access to this data as well

 4. An effort to build out more organizing tools on top of what we already have (which leads to the data in #2).
 Currently this means a phonebanking tool and a tool for scheduling conference calls with volunteers.